lacherogwu/1Password-SSH-Setup/README.md

 ## Recommendations

-- Set the executeable in the `/bin` directory to you can run it straight from your terminal typing `1p-ssh-setup` in your terminal
+- Set the executeable in the `/usr/local/bin` directory so you can run it straight from your terminal by typing `1p-ssh-setup`